k3s-io/docs/docs/installation/registry-mirror.md

 and only pull images from the configured mirrors and/or the embedded mirror, see the [Default Endpoint Fallback](./private-registry.md#default-endpoint-fallback) section of the Private Registry Configuration documentation.

-Note that if you are using the `--disable-default-endpoint` option and want to allow pulling directly from a particular registry, while disallowing the rest, you can explicitly provide an endpoint in order to allow the image pull to fall back to the registry itself:
+Note that if you are using the `--disable-default-registry-endpoint` option and want to allow pulling directly from a particular registry, while disallowing the rest, you can explicitly provide an endpoint in order to allow the image pull to fall back to the registry itself:
 ```yaml
 mirrors: